niranjan910/AI_CareerScope_Analysis/README.md

 The Python notebooks used to inspect, clean, and analyze the data can be found here `AI_CareerScopeipynb`.
-An executive presentation summarizing the results can be found here `AI Career Scope Documentation.pdf` An interactive visualization dashboard will be added shortly
+An executive presentation summarizing the results can be found here `AI Career Scope Documentation.pdf`

 ---

 # Data Structure & Initial Checks

-The project's dataset, `ai_job_data.csv`, was sourced from Kaggle and includes over 15,000 AI job listings globally.
+The project's dataset was sourced from Kaggle and includes over 15,000 AI job listings globally.
 The primary data fields are as follows:
 - **Job Title**: Role designation for each listing
 - **Industry**: Sector classification of the employer
 - **Required Skills**: Key technical competencies demanded